jw3126/ArgCheck.jl/README.md

 ```Julia
 x > 0 || error("x > 0 must hold.")
 ```
-which is not as good, because it throws and `ErrorException` which is less precise then `ArgumentError`.
+This is not perfect, because it throws and `ErrorException`, which is less precise then `ArgumentError`.
 Sometimes

 ```Julia
 @assert x > 0
 ```
-is used, which is very concise but a misuse `@assert`.
+is used, which is very concise, but a misuse `@assert`.

 The `@argcheck` macro allows you to be consise and have an appropriate error: